fubar2/treeval_gal/README.md

 Working well, but currently [in an unusual IUC review standoff](https://github.com/galaxyproject/tools-iuc/pull/5697#issuecomment-1912905739).

 Deployed on EU as a test tool.
 See [treevalgal workflow](treevalgal) for more details.
+Broken wiggle labels in the samples are fixed and will soon be updated on EU.

 ![image](https://github.com/fubar2/treeval_gal/assets/6016266/d0b85ab9-d31e-4a5c-bc83-eb57786d5400)